+- Data Integrity

+- Business Continuity

-Data Integrity Business Continuity Intellectual Property Protection.
+- Intellectual Property Protection

 Many modern website attacks intend to bring a website offline by overwhelming the compute resources available to that website, or causing challenges and locks in the compute environment or application code execution.

-As a very popular and monetized (through ecommerce) website content management system, Magento is a prime target for malicious Internet attacks.
-Magento website owners should be aware of and able to combat potential attacks ranging from those that siphon off customer payment details, to attacks that hold websites ransom against the threat of taking a website offline.
+E-Commerce sites can be a prime target for malicious activity: website owners should be aware of and able to combat potential attacks ranging from those that siphon off customer payment details, to attacks that hold websites ransom against the threat of taking a website offline.